South Australia is renowned for its world-class events and festivals. They include:

 Adelaide Cabaret Festival

-- The Adelaide Cabaret Festival has matured into a substantial and high-quality platform for entertainers
+- Established in 2001, Adelaide Cabaret Festival is the biggest cabaret festival in the world and has matured into a substantial and high-quality platform for entertainers

 Royal Adelaide Show